mikevdg/urad/BetterOdata.md

 * Maybe change the encoding to ASN.1 PER over HTTP?
   - Maybe drop OData altogether and autogenerate OpenAPI with all the query parameters.
+  - Tables and columns can be described by querying tables.
+Select * from tables;

+* Add Templates.
+Before an INSERT, give the client a template for the user to populate.

+* Server-side colunm verification.
+As the user types, ask the server whether the entered value is valid.
+Provide a descriptive reason to the user.

+* Formalize error messages and exceptions.
+  - "Query too difficult".
+  -

 * Does Odata already support $select=path1/path2/path3 and $filter=(path1/path2/path3 eq 'foo')???